citp/privacy-policy-historical/s/so/son/sony.co.uk.md

 Viables
 Basingstoke RG22 4SB
 Telephone: +44 (0)845 6000 124
-Last Updated: 2010
+Last Updated: October 2010

 Back to top

 These Terms and the contents of this site are subject to copyright.
-© 2010 Sony Europe Limited.
-All Rights Reserved.
+© 2010 Sony Europe Limited All Rights Reserved.